Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 ## Handling Invalid Entries
 - Dropping Invalid Entires
+** This is the most straightforward approach and simply discards any entries with an error.
+** Generally preferred when data accuracy is paramount, and the loss of some data doesn't significantly compromise the overall analysis.
+** Not always feasible with a small dataset or invalid entries consititute a significant amount of the data.

 - Imputing missing values
 ** `imputing` is the process of replacing missing or invalid values in the dataset with estimated values